List of parliamentary constituencies of Zimbabwe

-The following is a list of parliamentary constituencies in Zimbabwe, as broken down by province.
+The following is a list of parliamentary constituencies in Zimbabwe, broken down by province.

 The National Assembly, the lower house of the Parliament of Zimbabwe, consists of 270 members.
 Of these, 210 are elected in single-member constituencies of roughly equal size, with provinces having a varying number of constituencies depending on population.
 (The remaining 60 seats are elected using proportional representation at the province level, and are reserved for women).

+Boundaries were redrawn by the Zimbabwe Electoral Commission for the 2023 general election.